Te Korowai-o-Te-Tonga Peninsula: Geography

 The Peninsula is mostly low-lying or gently undulating, rising to only some 191 m at its highest point.
 It is bounded in the west by the Tasman Sea, with the long beaches of Te Oneone Rangatira Beach and Muriwai Beach along its Tasman coast.
 The settlement of Muriwai lies immediately to the south of the peninsula.

 The peninsula is a sand dune that formed geologically very recently, within the last two million years.

 Inland from the Tasman Sea coast is the long strip of Woodhill Forest, which is bounded in the east by a string of low-lying lakes, of which the largest and northernmost is Lake Rototoa.
 The lakes were traditionally Ngā Tapuwae o Kawharu, "The Footsteps of Kawharu", referring to the famed Tainui warrior Kawharu, who was asked by Ngāti Whātua to travel to the South Kaipara area to assist them in military conflicts.
 The lakes are an important habitat for many bird species, such as the New Zealand grebe, New Zealand scaup.

 To the peninsula's east lie numerous small streams and inlets which feed Kaipara Harbour.
 The northern tip of the peninsula is dominated by a large area of sand and mud, known as the Papakanui Spit and the Waionui Inlet.
 The sandspit is a roosting site for many migratory wading bird species.

 The northwest of the peninsula, adjacent to the Papakanui Spit, is an extensive sand dune used by the New Zealand Defence Force for weapons training.

 History

 The Waionui Inlet to the north of the peninsula is the site of a number of middens dating to the archaic period of Māori history.
 European settlers began purchasing land on the peninsula from the 1870s.
 In the 1880s, Alfred Buckland developed much of the peninsula as a cattle run.
 The land was subdivided into individual farming blocks in the 1920s.

+Biodiversity

+The rare korowai gecko is endemic to the west coast of the Auckland Region such as Te Korowai-o-Te-Tonga Peninsula, and is named after the peninsula.